sharisseji/Waterloop-Host-Application/README.md

 # Waterloop-Host-Application
 In development.
 Code for the distributed flight computer host application of Waterloop's Hyperloop Pod.
 This uses multiple clients and bidirectional streaming gRPCs to manage both the Telemetry and Motor Command Control State Machines located on the central Raspberry Pi as well as the web-hosted Dashboard.
+State Machines send and receive messages on STM32s through a CAN bus.

 This version has only an implementation of host application architecture.
 Specific message formats, CAN packaging, and health checks have not fully been implemented.